Talk to a lawyer about your goals and have them set your corporation up for success.

-Prices and fees are subject to changes and we cannot guarantee the accuracy of the approximated fees listed in the table below.
+Prices and fees are subject to changes and we cannot guarantee the accuracy of the approximated fees listed in the info-sheet.
 Price variations are created by registry fees such as name approval fees and publication fees which may or may not be charged by the registry office.
 Many registry offices are privately owned, creating significant variation in fees across the country.

 Goodlawyer is an interactive online service that makes it faster and easier for clients to find and hire legal help solely based on their preferences.
 We are not a law firm, do not provide any legal services, legal advice or “lawyer referral services” and do not provide or participate in any legal representation.